About

 Select a different session

-The House of Commons Standing Committee on the Status of Women was created for the first time in the 38th Parliament in 2004.
+The House of Commons Standing Committee on the Status of Women was created during the 38th Parliament in 2004.
 To establish its initial work plan, the committee undertook a series of consultations with national and regional women’s organizations.
 During roundtable discussions in November and December 2004, four major themes were identified:

 • the impact of federal government funding to women’s organizations and equality-seeking organizations on their ability to provide services and to advocate for equality;